ItsGoldeneyes/JAT-storefront/Assignments/Assignment 1/README.txt

 5. Open a browser and go to localhost
 6. Go to phpMyAdmin and create a new database called "JAT"
 7. Open the Assignment 1 folder in VS Code
+8. In terminal, cd to Assignments/Assignment 1/Frontend
-8. In VS Code terminal run command "npm install" then "npm run dev" (if you don't have node.js, you need to install it)
+9. In VS Code terminal run command "npm install" then "npm run dev" (if you don't have node.js, you need to install it)
-9. Your browser should open the web app, otherwise open a browser and go to localhost:3000
+10. Your browser should open the web app, otherwise open a browser and go to localhost:3000